youcefs21/DroneFleetDemo/README.md

-# Drone Fleet Manager MVP Demo
+# Drone Fleet Manager API

-This repository contains the code for a Drone Fleet Manager MVP demo.
-Built within 48 hours for my application to Skydio's "Software Engineer Intern - Full Stack" position.
+this is a clone of Skydio Cloud API, with redis caching.
+The base path is [https://dronefleet.vercel.app/api/v0](https://dronefleet.vercel.app/api/v0)

+Documentation is available at [https://cloud.skydio.com/documentation](https://cloud.skydio.com/documentation)